agaricide/puppeteer-functional-patterns/ts/puppeteer-functional-patterns.md

 }
 ```

 I benchmarked this for my use case and did not detect a measurable improvement in performance.
-However, [here](https://github.com/agaricide/puppeteer-functional-patterns/blob/master/examples/promise-all-test.js) is a simple example that illustrates the performance benefits of promise.all in I/O bound contexts.
+However, [here](https://github.com/agaricide/puppeteer-functional-patterns/blob/master/examples/promise-all-test.js) is a simple example that illustrates the performance benefits of `Promise.all` in I/O bound contexts.

 ## Multi-Page async flow control